Laboratory for Thin Films & Photovoltaics

 We are also developing solid state electrolytes for batteries which offer a new route towards compact batteries with a high energy density.
 More...

 Functional Inorganic Materials

 The recently founded group for inorganic thin film materials has the aim to connect fundamental research with applied research in the field of synthesis and self-assembly of inorganic thin film materials, with specialization on colloidal nano-structures.
-To improve this interdisciplinary research work is performed at two institutes of the ETH domain: at ETH Zurich and at EMPA Dübendorf.
+To improve this interdisciplinary research work is performed at two institutes of the ETH domain: at ETH Zurich and at Empa Dübendorf.

 The main point of the efforts is the synthesis of inorganic nano-crystals and their self-assembly on multi-functional solid state structures.
-By developing a suitable design as well as by performing extensive characterization of the surface chemistry as well as the spacing of the nano-crystals, we aim to transfer the properties of individual nano-crystals into useful properties of solids based on nana-crystals.
+By developing a suitable design as well as by performing extensive characterization of the surface chemistry as well as the spacing of the nano-crystals, we aim to transfer the properties of individual nano-crystals into useful properties of solids based on nano-crystals.
 Finally, these research efforts will lead us to cost-effective and high throughput production processes for nano-structured materials for the application in energy generation and storage.